Kiptoo16/wk1-Code-Challenge/README.md

    studentsGrade A
 In this example, the score entered was 85, which corresponds to a grade of 'A'.

-ERROR HANDLING
+# ERROR HANDLING
 If the input score is not a valid number or falls outside the range of 0 to 100, the function will display an error message indicating the correct range and type of input required.

-NOTES
-Ensure you have Node.js installed to run the function in a terminal or command prompt.
-The function uses prompt-sync module for synchronous user input.
-Make sure to install it using npm install prompt-sync before running the function.

-                               [SPEED CALCULATION]
-[DESCRIPTION]
+# SPEED CALCULATION
+# Description
-The tellSpeed function is a JavaScript program designed to determine demerit points based on the speed input compared to a speed limit.
+The tellSpeed function is a JS program designed to determine demerit points based on the speed input compared to a speed limit.
 It calculates demerit points and provides feedback based on the number of demerit points accrued.

-[USAGE]
+# USAGE
 To use the tellSpeed function:

 Input: